 "It's very simple.
 Winning games is a guarantee for everything.
 Winning games in a row means winning trophies.
 We have five competitions, five opportunities to do well."

-The manager will also link up with Fernando Torres, who was sold to the London club for 50 million pounds by the Anfield side in 2011, with the boss declaring: "He is a top-class player.
+The manager will also link up with Fernando Torres, who was sold to the London club for £50 million by the Anfield side in 2011, with the boss declaring: "He is a top-class player.
 His attitude was really good.
 With the players and staff together I think we can win important things."

 And despite taking the role at a rival Premier League side, the Spaniard feels the Liverpool fans will forgive him.